CSPH-COVID/co_ww_analysis/README.md

 ## Instructions

+1. Run the script `project_init.R` in the root directory to install packages and set up folders.

-1. Place the file `1_SARS-CoV-2_Wastewater_Data_2023-04-24.csv` into the input directory.
+2. Place the file `1_SARS-CoV-2_Wastewater_Data_2023-04-24.csv` into the input directory.

-2. Run the scripts in the code directory in numeric order.
+3. Run the scripts in the code directory in numeric order.

 ## Thoughts